 Tetanus shot pain and adverse reactions are common following vaccine administration.
 In severe cases, various side effects include shoulder injuries, Parsonage-Turner Syndrome, Anaphylaxis, and other injuries.
-If you suffered a reaction or injury after receiving the Tetanus vaccine, you may be entitled to compensation from a federal program called the National Vaccine Injury Compensation Program.
+If you suffered an adverse reaction or injury after receiving the tetanus vaccine, you may be entitled to compensation from a federal trust fund called the National Vaccine Injury Compensation Program.

 The tetanus vaccine is administered to prevent tetanus which is a bacterial infection.
-Sometimes referred to as Lockjaw, it is a serious bacterial disease that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
+Sometimes referred to as Lockjaw, it is a serious bacterial infection that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
 Tetanus can interfere with your ability to breathe and ultimately threaten your life.
 The bacteria can be found in soil, dust, and animal feces making young children a susceptible target.

-Tetanus shots are part of the childhood vaccine schedule, which calls for four injections between two (2) months and four-to-six (4 to 6) years of age with a booster provided at 11-12 years.
-Adults generally have the option of one booster every ten years thereafter.
-Anyone can suffer a reaction to tetanus shot.
+Tetanus shots are a part of the childhood vaccine schedule, which calls for four injections between two (2) months and four-to-six (4 to 6) years of age with a booster provided at 11 or 12 years of age.
+Adults generally have the option of one (1) booster every 10 years thereafter.

 Reaction to tetanus vaccine is common and differs somewhat between children and adults.
-Mild side effects are very common, with approximately one in four children experiencing them.
+Mild side effects are very common, with approximately one in four (1 in 4) children experiencing them.
 Some of these are common in adults too.

 Tetanus shots can also cause Brachial Neuritis which is commonly referred to as Parsonage-Turner Syndrome ("PTS").
-This condition causes paralysis of the shoulder muscles accompanied by extreme pain.
-Although pain and treatment can vary between individuals, Brachial Neuritis can last as long as two years and lead to irreversible muscle wasting.
+This condition causes paralysis throughout the shoulder muscles accompanied by extreme pain.
+Although pain and treatment can vary between individuals, Parsonage-Turner Syndrome can last as long as two (2) years and lead to irreversible muscle deterioration.